LakshmiNarayanan2003/LNWebServices/README.md

 # LN Web Services
 LN Web Services does not provide any services.
-Tried website development using HTML &amp; CSS.
+Tried developing a website using HTML &amp; CSS.